alleetanner/biopython/site-build/content/posts/02sequences.md

 ```

 ### Translation
-The next thing we might want to do with this nucleotide sequence is see what amino acid sequence it would translate to.
+The next thing we might want to do with this nucleotide sequence is see what amino acid sequence it would translate to (let's assume our sequence is protein-coding for a very tiny polypeptide!).
 ```
 protein_seq = rna_seq.translate()
 print(protein_seq)
 ```
 Note that this will always translate forward using the first nucleotide as the open reading frame.
-Try altering the raw DNA sequence to break this kind of translation (you should be getting a `BiopthonWarning`, or a `Bio.Data.CodonTable.TranslationError` - read these tracebacks and pick out the important information it is giving you).
+Try altering the raw DNA sequence to break this kind of translation (you should be getting a `BiopythonWarning`, or a `Bio.Data.CodonTable.TranslationError` - read these tracebacks and pick out the important information it is giving you).
 There are two primary ways of doing this - what are they?

 ### Exercise
 {{< admonition type="question" title="Exercise" open=true >}}